 A four-time Olympian sprint specialist, Christian first made his name in 1998 after being named World Junior Athlete of the Year and winning double gold at the World Juniors and silver at the Commonwealth Games in Kuala Lumpur.
 During his career, Christian won two World bronze medals and a 200m European silver.

-Having represented her country at three Olympic Games and over 300 times, Kate continues to play hockey for England and Great Britain.
-Kate names her greatest achievements as winning a World Cup bronze with England in 2010 and an Olympic bronze medal with Team GB in 2012.
+Having represented her country at four Olympic Games and over 300 times, Kate continues to play hockey for England and Great Britain.
+Kate names her greatest achievements as winning a World Cup bronze with England in 2010 and an Olympic bronze medal in 2012 and Olympic gold in Rio 2016.

 Badminton: Sydney 2000, Athens 2004, Beijing 2008

 Nathan enjoyed a highly successful badminton career, culminating in an Olympic silver medal at Athens 2004 when competing with mixed doubles partner Gail Emms.
 The pair were a formidable force in the sport at reached the world number one ranking on 2005.
 Nathan also won a World Championship gold medal and eight Commonwealth Games medals between 1998 and 2006.

 Nathan retired in 2012 and is now an ambassador for the National Badminton League.